 At Key Stage 4, pupils usually choose one Modern Foreign Language, but we have had a number of dual linguists.
-We follow the IGCSE Edexcel courses, continuing through from Key Stage 3 with the Viva and Studio books.
+We currently follow the IGCSE Edexcel courses, but are considering the new GCSE for 2024.

-At Sixth Form, we follow the new (2016) Edexcel specification which covers such topics as the changing family structure, music, an aspect of 20th century history in the target language country, a film and a book.
-Students are expected to do personal research in order to keep up to date with significant events in the target language countries and have access to the Hodder Dynamic Learning website for practice comprehension and vocabulary tests.
+At Sixth Form, we currently follow the Edexcel specification which covers such topics as the changing family structure, music, an aspect of 20th century history in the target language country, a film and a book.
+Students are expected to do personal research in order to keep up to date with significant events in the target language countries and have access to the Hodder Boost website for practice comprehension and vocabulary tests.